Great Lakes megalopolis: Major land and marine transportation corridors

-Chicago-Minneapolis/St. Paul
+Chicago-Milwaukee-Minneapolis/St. Paul

 This corridor occupies the northwestern fringe of the megalopolis.
 It occupies northern Illinois, southern Wisconsin, and parts of eastern Minnesota.
-Interstate 94 and Amtrak rail run roughly parallel from Chicago to Minneapolis/St. Paul by way of Milwaukee and Madison, Wisconsin.
+Interstate 94 and Amtrak's Empire Builder and Borealis trains run roughly parallel from Chicago to Minneapolis/St. Paul by way of Milwaukee and Madison, Wisconsin.
+The Chicago-Milwaukee segment is served by Amtrak Hiawatha and runs 7 times per day, making it by far the highest volume Amtrak route not on the east or west coast.

 Chicago-St. Louis

-Interstate 55, Amtrak, and the Illinois Waterway connect Chicago to St. Louis.
+Interstate 55, Amtrak via the Lincoln Service, and the Illinois Waterway connect Chicago to St. Louis.

 Chicago-Indianapolis-Cincinnati

 Interstate 65 extends from the Chicago area southeast to Indianapolis, where Interstate 74 travels through to Cincinnati.
-Amtrak runs regular service along this same route.
+Amtrak runs regular service along this same route via the Cardinal.

 Chicago-Buffalo-Rochester

-Interstate 90 and Amtrak run approximately parallel through the core area of the megalopolis from Chicago to Cleveland via South Bend, Indiana, and Toledo, Ohio, then into the eastern fringe area comprising Buffalo and Rochester, New York.
-Amtrak also has a passenger rail link from Cleveland to Pittsburgh which is roughly paralleled by Interstate 76.
+Interstate 90 and Amtrak's Lake Shore Limited run approximately parallel through the core area of the megalopolis from Chicago to Cleveland via South Bend, Indiana, and Toledo, Ohio, then into the eastern fringe area comprising Buffalo and Rochester, New York.
+Amtrak's Floridian provides a passenger rail link from Cleveland to Pittsburgh which is roughly paralleled by Interstate 76.
 The main water route deviates well to the north of the land route from Chicago to Detroit.
 It runs north along Lake Michigan, east through the Straits of Mackinac, then south along Lake Huron, the St. Clair River, and Lake St Clair to the Detroit River.
 From this point, the water route roughly parallels the land route to Rochester by way of Lake Erie, the Welland Canal, and Lake Ontario.

 Detroit-Chicago

 Interstate 94 takes a more northerly route than I-90 through the megalopolis core area east of Chicago.
 It extends from that city to the west end of the Windsor-Quebec City Corridor by way of Kalamazoo, Ann Arbor, Detroit, and Port Huron, Michigan/Sarnia, Ontario.
-This interstate freeway is also paralleled by Amtrak rail service.
+This interstate freeway also parallels Amtrak's Wolverine and Blue Water.
 The main water route is the same as for the western part of the Chicago-Rochester water corridor from Lake Michigan to the Detroit River.
 Amtrak also serves this route with the Wolverine service, between Chicago and Pontiac via Ann Arbor and Detroit.